-While the focus group discussion participants cannot be a representative for the population due to the small size of the sample, several patterns can be identified also here.
-First, the analyses indicate that changed travel patterns during the pandemic plays an important role for quitting the abonnement and use of public transport.
-4 out of the 5 persons stated quitting the abonnement because of not commuting to work currently and/or due to changed leisure travel patterns.
-Thus, working people whose job tasks allows to work from were more likely to move away from the use of public transport.
-This included also people with changing working place - two of the participants reported being as consultant less often by customers on site.
-People who felt uncomfortable in public transport during the pandemic seems mostly to have already a good alternative to it - bike and/or car in the household or carsharing.
-These alternatives were already used also before the pandemic; however, the pandemic have led to an increase in their use.
-Single participants reported that they have purchased an e-bike or subscribed for carsharing during the pandemic.
+While the focus group discussion participants are not representative for the population due to the small sample size, several patterns can be identified here as well.
+First, the analyses indicate that changed travel patterns during the pandemic play an important role for quitting the abonnement and use of public transport.
+Four out of the five persons stated they quit the abonnement because of not commuting to work currently and/ or due to changed leisure travel patterns.
+Thus, working people whose job tasks allows to work from home were more likely to avoid public transport.
+This included people with changing working place - two of the participants reported being consultants and right now less often traveling to customers on site.
+People who felt uncomfortable in public transport during the pandemic seem to have a good alternative already- bike and/ or car in the household or carsharing.
+These alternatives were already used before the pandemic; however, the pandemic led to an increased use.
+Single participants reported they have purchased an e-bike or subscribed for carsharing during the pandemic.